You did it. Your Alabama LLC is officially up and running, ready to take on challenges, roll in the profits, and change the world.

 But the state does too.
 They need to keep updated records on thousands of businesses so that they can effectively reach out with any important tax or legal communications down the road.
 How do they do it?
 With your cooperation, of course.

-Every year, your LLC must submit an Annual Report to the Alabama Department of Revenue to keep your information current.
+In Alabama, every LLC needs to file a document known as the “Business Privilege Tax Return and Annual Report.”
+This filing helps the Alabama Department of Revenue stay current on some vital information about LLCs operating in the state.
 Unsure how to go about it?
 Never even heard of it?
 No worries at all.
 That’s why we’re here.
 Keep reading for everything you need to know.

 Consider an annual report the state’s yearly checkup on your LLC.
 It’s similar to a census in that its purpose is to collect the necessary contact and structural information about each Alabama business.